dim6ata/RentalManager/README.md

 # RentalManager

-### This project was implemented as a university coursework that introduces OOP concepts together with Java Swing elements.
+### Portfolio Part #3: This project was implemented as a university coursework that introduces OOP concepts together with Java Swing elements.

 It contains a mix of console and graphical user interfaces.